 MecSoft RhinoCAM is a special edition of Visual Mill that runs inside Rhino as a plug in.
-It is… Continue reading
+It is NOT a… Continue reading

 I went through the full set of the supplied BobCAD-CAM V24 drawing tutorials and even though I am not a novice at this 2D and 3D CAD drawing stuff, I feel it is worth the time spent.
 The temptation is to cut corners and just dive right in.
 With any software this comprehensive it is best to follow the rules at first.
 There are many ways to skin a (Bob) cat they say, but it is best to make the first try with someone leading the way.

 I am comfortable with the drawing (CAD) part in BobCAD-CAM.
 Yes, past experience helps a lot and any kind of previous CAD experience will be an asset.
 I am very pleased how complete this tool is for drawing.

 The total user interface customization that is available is as awesome as it is daunting.
 I don’t suggest rearranging tool menus and so forth until you settle into a comfortable work style.
 Just wait until you want to make it a bit more convenient to your work habits.
 Definitely you can have it your way.